jmontenaro/CML_LLM_HOL/README.md

 In this section you will define a CML _Job_ to load text data into [Pinecone](https://www.pinecone.io/) vector database.
 Jobs are responsible for running scripts in a specific and isolated environment (just like sessions from exercise 1).
 Jobs can run on a schedule, on-demand, or be joined together into pipelines.

 For this exercise html links are already provided in  ```2_populate_vector_db/html_links.txt```.
-These sample links point to various pages of [Cloudera's CML documentation](https://docs.cloudera.com/machine-learning/cloud/).
+These sample links point to various pages of the [CDC's Morbidity and Mortality Weekly Report](https://www.cdc.gov/mmwr/index2024.html).
 In this lab you have an option to point to other URL location(s) by updating this file.
 However, any time you update the links you will also need to rerun the job.

 There are two ways to create a JOB in CML: via the UI or programmatically with [CML's APIv2](https://docs.cloudera.com/machine-learning/cloud/api/topics/ml-api-v2.html).
 In production you would likely opt for the second option.
 For this exercise, it's useful to create a job through the UI so we can understand the process a bit better.